Moveset Grades provide a scale for summarizing the quality of a moveset.

-- A "B" is a moveset that is only slightly suboptimal, but in certain circumstances does have the potential to do just as well as "A" movesets.
+- A "B" is a moveset that is suboptimal, but in certain circumstances does have the potential to do just as well as "A" movesets.

 Because these grades are relative to the Pokemon, a good Pokemon's "F" moveset could be better than a bad Pokemon's "A" moveset.

 You can read in great deal the considerations employed in developing these ratings, but the short story is that the methods used to develop our Attackers and Defenders Tier Lists are extended to these grades.